larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 This may be trickier to spot as there are so many tools out there as package managers.
 Bottom line is don't execute a shell script from a fishy source.
 Mind the `-O- | sh` or `sh ./` commands.

 ***

+* The deadly commands are only posted for my personal warnings and I'm not responsible for any blowings up of people's systems.
+This information is pretty easy to dig up, so I'm not the one who released them into the wild.